Analysis: Shut off from the world, Australia fosters red-hot growth at home

 AMP’s Ryan said both the mining and banking sectors have the potential to return over A$50 billion each to investors over the coming financial year.

-The surge in home prices has sparked a building boom, sending shares of building products makers such as James Hardie (JHX.AX) and Brickworks (BKW.AX) to record highs.
-Shares of Australia's top mortgage lender Commonwealth Bank (CBA.AX), are at all-time highs after ceremoniously surpassing A$100 on May 28.
+The surge in home prices has sparked a building boom, sending shares of building products makers such as James Hardie and Brickworks to record highs.
+Shares of Australia’s top mortgage lender Commonwealth Bank, are at all-time highs after ceremoniously surpassing A$100 on May 28.

 In another sign of solid business recovery, CBA this month said its financing of light commercial vehicles is up a startling 187% since January over the past year while loans for equipment and machinery jumped 21% in May, compared with the same time last year.